 The National Lumber Manufacturing Association, now the American Forest and Paper Association, determined that information on the strength and physical properties of wooden timbers was necessary to promote the use of structural timbers in the United States.
 To accomplish this goal, Timber Engineering Company, known as TECO, was formed to research and promote the proper use of structural wood products.
 More information on TECO’s beginning can be found on our TECO History page.

 TECO purchased the rights to the “split-ring connector” from a German manufacturer.
-These connectors allowed the expanded use of structural timbers and forever linked the TECO name with split-ring connectors (since the late 1980s TECO is no longer manufacturing or selling wood-related fasteners or connectors).
+These connectors allowed the expanded use of structural timbers and forever linked the TECO name with split-ring connectors.
+Since the late 1980s TECO no longer manufactures or sells wood-related fasteners or connectors.

-TECO's laboratory was the largest private wood products laboratory in the United States.
-A popular internship program meant many of the United States wood manufacturers had someone from the TECO family within their staff.
+TECO's Washington, D.C. laboratory was the largest private wood products laboratory in the United States.
+A popular internship program meant many United States wood manufacturers had someone from the TECO family within their staff.

 TECO provided a full-time technician to conduct quality control activities at the Willamette Industries Plywood plant in Lebanon, Oregon.
 Thus, TECO's Technician-in-the-Mill program was born.